-Yesterday, I welcomed the first day of fall by baking a scrumptious pumpkin Bundt cake, swirled and glazed with cookie butter.
+Yesterday, I welcomed the first day of fall by baking a scrumptious Pumpkin Bundt Cake, swirled and glazed with cookie butter.

 If you are fortunate enough to have been privy to this confection before now, then you don't need me to enlighten you concerning the awesomeness of Biscoff Spread (or the comparable brand from Trader Joe's).
-But for the rest of us who obviously have been living in the dark, cookie butter is a peanut butter-consistency spread made out of European Biscoff cookies.
+But for any of us who obviously have been living in the dark, cookie butter is a peanut butter-consistency spread made out of European Biscoff cookies.

 So I came up with a compromise.
-I mixed up the initial pumpkin cake batter with vanilla as its only flavoring, and poured 1/3 of it into my prepared Bundt pan.
-I removed another 1/3 of the batter to a separate bowl, stirred in the Biscoff, and layered it in the Bundt pan.
-Then I stirred a teaspoon of cinnamon (you could also use pumpkin pie spice) into the last remaining 1/3 of batter before layering it at the top of the pan.
+I mixed up the initial Pumpkin Bundt Cake batter with vanilla as its only flavoring, and poured ⅓ of it into my prepared Bundt pan.
+I removed another ⅓ of the batter to a separate bowl, stirred in the Biscoff, and layered it in the Bundt pan.
+Then I stirred a teaspoon of cinnamon (you could also use pumpkin pie spice) into the last remaining ⅓ of batter before layering it at the top of the pan.
 This essentially gave me three layers, which I swirled with a knife before popping in the oven.

 And the verdict?
 I think leaving the cinnamon out of the first two layers of batter was the right decision.
 When you take a bite, you can actually taste the different flavors of cake swirled together: there's the unadultered pumpkin and vanilla layer complemented by the caramelized cookie butter layer and finally, a bit of spice from the cinnamon-enhanced layer.

 How to Make It